New Blog Income Report – How I Made $1040.85 in My 11th Month Blogging

 One thing I love about the Dare to Conquer by Paul Scrivens (aka Scrivs) is that there are set challenges you can work through one at a time – at your own pace.

 The challenges each have a step by step video guide from Scrivs.

 Creating your first paid product

 Aside from challenges and milestones, there are a bunch of courses on Pinterest, SEO, affiliate marketing, and so much more.
-My best tip if you ever join the BBC is to work on one challenge or course at a time.
+My best tip if you ever join DTC is to work on one challenge or course at a time.